 On November 7, 2017 more than twenty-five students, teachers, interested community members, folks from local non-profits, and WaterMarks project partners gathered after school at UCC Acosta Middle School for the inaugural WaterMarks neighborhood walk.
 The interdisciplinary walk was facilitated by visual artist and longtime Walker’s Point resident Jill Sebastian and environmental engineer Justin Hegarty, director of Reflo - Sustainable Water Solutions.
 Sebastian and Hegarty invited walk participants to uncover “hidden water stories” in the surrounding area.

 In the heavily reshaped environ of Walker's Square, the walk explored the disjuncture between the historic natural water pathways and the legacy of industry and infrastructure on our current perceptions.
-The group explored buried water in Walker Square Park, and followed storm drainage to a man-made canal sculpted from a landfilled Menomonee Valley.
+At Walker Square Park, the group explored how the surrounding water and landscape in the area has changed due to human activity.
+They then followed storm drainage to a man-made canal sculpted from a landfilled Menomonee Valley.
 The walk circled the massive I-94 interchange, allowing participants to consider its environmental and social impacts on the neighborhood.
 Cement dominates the area, burying from view the presence of birds seeking sanctuary among the ruins of factories.